 Figure 4.
-Principe of temperature compensation using CATs.
+Principle of temperature compensation using CATs.

 The consequences of these variation mechanisms on the application of CATs to compensate temperature variation are two-fold.
 Firstly, because the designed CAT must provide good results on all produced chips of a given circuit, optimal sizing of the CAT must now consider both temperature and parameter variation.
 This brings the CAT from simple temperature sweeps back to its original stochastic domain, where the temperature can be considered as an additional random variable.
 Secondly, because the CAT must now compensate parameter and temperature variations, the achievable level of calibration will be lower than in the case where only temperature was considered.
 Nevertheless, the expected improvement in performance variation is still well defined through the stochastic processes.